thekord92/windows-as-linux/README.md

-# Readme is gonna be here...
+# Better readme gonna be here...

 - WSL.sh :  Makes your WSL almost usable :P
 - Ansible.sh :  You can even configure your WSL with Ansible :)